-Leonhard Lapin (1947) is one of Estonia’s most noteworthy avant-garde artists.
+Leonhard Lapin (1947-2022) was one of Estonia’s most noteworthy avant-garde artists.
 He started out at the end of the 1960s with radical artistic innovation, and was the leading figure in introducing Pop Art, Suprematism, Neo-Avantgarde and performance in Estonia.
 Additionally, he also propagated innovative ideas in architecture, studied and introduced the ideas of Zen-Buddhism, and has written fiction and poetry, as well as art and architecture theory.

 During his architecture studies at the Estonian State Art Institute, Lapin exhibited alongside his fellow-students Ando Keskküla, Andres Tolts, Ülevi Eljand, Rein Mets and Gunnar Meyer at the show “SOUP ’69” that gave birth to Pop Art in Estonia.
 At the exhibition Lapin exhibited Pop-inspired coloured drawings, based on magnified fragments of old kitsch postcards (“Kiss of a Bunny”).
 A year later he created gouache drawings, among them “Lydia Koidula”, inspired by the portraits of pop icons from the USA.